Optimal Causal Annotations: An Application to Casenotes in Social Services: Method

-Our characterizations above assume knowledge of the true $\sigma^2_z(x)$ and the propensity scores $e_z(x)$.
+Our characterizations above assume knowledge of true $\sigma^2_z(x)$ and propensity scores $e_z(x)$.
 Since these need to be estimated, we leverage the double machine learning (DML) framework and conduct a feasible two-batch adaptive design \citep{chernozhukov2018double,bia2021dmlsampleselection}.
-Cross-fitting with iid data \citep{chernozhukov2018double} splits the data, estimates nuisance functions on one fold, and evaluates the estimator on a datapoint leveraging nuisance functions from another fold of data.
+Standard cross-fitting \citep{chernozhukov2018double} splits the data, estimates nuisance functions on one fold, and evaluates the estimator on a datapoint leveraging nuisance functions from another fold of data.
+We leverage a variant \citep{li2024csbae} that introduces folds within each batch of data. \Cref{fig:cross-fitting} summarizes the cross-fitting approach; see \citet{li2024csbae} for further details.

-We leverage a variant \citep{li2024csbae} that introduces folds within each batch of data. \Cref{fig:cross-fitting} summarizes the cross-fitting approach; we leave details to the appendix.
 First, we split the observations in each batch $t=1,2$ into $K$ folds (e.g. $K=5$).
 Let $\mathcal{I}_{k}$ denote the set of batch and observation indices $(t,i)$ assigned to fold $k$ and batch $t$.
 Then within each fold, we estimate nuisance models on observations in batch 1.
-We use cross-fitting to optimize the sampling probabilities, i.e. $\pi^{*,(-k)}$ optimizes asymptotic variance with out-of-fold nuisances $e^{(-k)}$.
+We use cross-fitting to estimate the feasible pooled probabilities $\hat\pi^{\dagger,(-k)}$ from out-of-fold nuisance estimates.
 Finally we adaptively assign annotation probabilities in batch 2.
-This ensures independence, that is the nuisance models only depend on observations in the previous batch from the same fold.
-The adaptive procedure with CSBAE cross-fitting procedure to estimate $\tau_{AIPW}$ is summarized in \Cref{alg:adaptive}.
-See \Cref{alg:batch-allocation-full} for a full description.
+This ensures independence, meaning that the nuisance models in batch 2, fold $k$ rely only on observations from the \textit{previous} batch 1, in fold $k$. \Cref{alg:adaptive} includes this procedure, see \Cref{alg:batch-allocation-full} for a full description.